The management and administration staff provide the strategic leadership and operational management for Child Trends.

 Child Trends recently completed a comprehensive evaluation of the Wendy’s Wonderful Kids initiative, a program developed to promote adoption of children from foster care.
 In addition, our child welfare team is evaluating family finding programs across the country.
-We also created and maintain the State Child Welfare Policy Database, and we conduct biannual state surveys examining the funding streams that support child welfare services.
+We also conduct biennial state surveys examining the funding streams that support child welfare services.

 From our start more than 30 years ago, Child Trends has studied and reported on the well-being of children and youth.
 Our work in this area influences policies and practices in the U.S. and around the world.
 For us, child well-being is multi-dimensional and best measured over time.
 We look at positive and negative indicators that assess well-being across outcomes, behaviors and processes.
 We also review indicators that cover children of all ages from birth to their transition to adulthood.
 Our aim is to provide child well-being indicators that are easily and readily understood by policymakers, practitioners, and the public.

 You can search our DataBank by topic and by the stages of children’s lives to examine trends and statistics measuring child well-being.

 Child Trends’ education research focuses on how children and youth can flourish in school.
-We examine supportive characteristics of the individual, the school, and the family to improve student outcomes and prevent drop out.
-Areas of research expertise include: social and emotional learning and non-academic competencies; college and workplace readiness; school climate and discipline; bullying; integrated student services; charter schools; family strengths and involvement in education; international comparisons; character education; dropout prevention and recovery; charter schools and other school choice initiatives; place-based initiatives to improve educational outcomes; afterschool and summer learning; and educator effectiveness.
-We also offer technical assistance, including survey, measure, and indicator development, as well as strategic planning around school initiatives), research syntheses, data and policy analysis, program evaluation, reviews of best practices and initiatives to identify what works and what doesn’t.
+We examine supportive characteristics of the individual, the school, and the family to improve student outcomes .
+Areas of research expertise include: social and emotional learning and non-academic competencies; college and workplace readiness; school climate and discipline; bullying; integrated student services; charter schools; family strengths and involvement in education; international comparisons; character education; dropout prevention and recovery; science, technology, engineering, and math education (STEM); and afterschool and summer learning.
+We offer technical assistance, including survey, measure, and indicator development, as well as strategic planning around school initiatives), research syntheses, data and policy analysis, program evaluation, and reviews of best practices to identify what works and what doesn’t.